Flight from Folly

+Preservation status

-The film is currently missing from the BFI National Archive, and is listed as one of the British Film Institute's 75 Most Wanted lost films.
+The British Film Institute has classed Flight from Folly as a lost film, listed as one of its 75 Most Wanted lost films.
+The BFI National Archive holds a collection and stills but no film or video materials.

 Plot

-When his muse and girlfriend Nina (Tamara Desni) takes off with a continental lothario, composer and playwright Clinton Clay (Sinclair) is devastated and turns to drink for solace.
-His doctor (Sydney Howard) tries, with the help of Clinton's butler Neville (A. E. Matthews), to get him to pull himself together but all attempts fail as Clinton's behaviour becomes ever more unbalanced and every nurse they engage is sent on her way by him in quick order.
+When his muse and girlfriend Nina takes off with a continental lothario, composer and playwright Clinton Clay is devastated and turns to drink for solace.
+His doctor tries, with the help of Clinton's butler Neville, to get him to pull himself together but all attempts fail as Clinton's behaviour becomes ever more unbalanced and every nurse they engage is sent on her way by him in quick order.

-Showgirl Sue Brown (Kirkwood) is currently out of work, hears of Clinton's problems and poses as a nurse.
+Showgirl Sue Brown is currently out of work, hears of Clinton's problems and poses as a nurse.
 She is taken on to be his keeper, and manages to placate him to the extent that he does not dismiss her.
-When Clinton decides to travel to Majorca in pursuit of Nina, Sue is included in the party along with Neville and Clinton's sculptor sister Millicent (Jean Gillie).
-Harriet (Marian Spencer), a devious widow with designs on Clinton, follows them to Majorca.
+When Clinton decides to travel to Majorca in pursuit of Nina, Sue is included in the party along with Neville and Clinton's sculptor sister Millicent.
+Harriet, a devious widow with designs on Clinton, follows them to Majorca.

 Once on the island, Clinton tracks Nina down and asks her to star in a tryout of a new musical he has written.
 She agrees, and Clinton makes arrangements to stage the musical there.
 On opening night however, the jealous Harriet locks Nina in her dressing room and disappears with the key.
 Sue offers to take Nina's place on stage, and proves to be a huge success with the audience.
 Clinton realises that he has fallen in love with her and is instantly cured of his malaise, happy now to let Nina go with her playboy lover.